ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 Gond nodded, his gaze sweeping over the transformed landscape – the bustling activity, the new faces, the grim set to the trainees' jaws.
 This wasn't just a hideout anymore.

 "Time for hiding's done, Dax," Gond said, his voice quiet but carrying a new weight that made the nearby workers pause.
 "This isn't just a sanctuary now.
 It's a fortress.
 A beacon.
 Let 'em come.
 We'll be ready."

-His words, and the sentiment behind them, spread through the valley like wildfire, igniting a fresh wave of resolve.
-The path widening became a symbol of their new intent, a declaration to the world that they would no longer cower in the shadows.